DALTON -- Thirteen seats for town offices are up for grabs in the annual town election but only one -- the position of town clerk -- is contested.

 Pitha told The Eagle that he’s currently unemployed but has a job waiting for him in the private sector, should he not win Monday’s election.
 Pitha said he has previous experience in database management and keeping inventories.
 He said his goal is to serve in the town clerk’s office for two terms.

-"It’s important to
+"It’s important to occasionally till the garden.

 Suriner is a longtime resident and town employee.
 Prior to working as town clerk, she spent nine years as a certified assessor for the town and a year before that as an assistant assessor.
 She has previously worked for the Dalton Fire District.
 Suriner is also a notary public.